-Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "VIPS."
+We have applied to have the ADSs listed on the New York Stock Exchange under the symbol "VIPS."

 Investing in our ADSs involves risks.
 See "Risk Factors" beginning on page 12.

 Neither the United States Securities and Exchange Commission nor any state securities commission or other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.